5 things to know about how GPS trackers actually work

 Imagine you send a beam of light to a mirror and measure the time it takes to return.
 Knowing light's speed, you can calculate the mirror's distance.
 GPS tracking systems use a similar approach, but instead of mirrors, they communicate with satellite systems.

-Here’s how it works for GPS: When a satellite sends a signal to your GPS device, the device notes the exact moment it receives it.
+The same idea applies to GPS: when a satellite sends a signal to your GPS device, the device notes the exact moment it receives it.
 Since the signal travels at the speed of light, by calculating the time taken, the device determines how far away the satellite is.
 This is crucial for vehicle GPS trackers to provide precise location data.

 For fleet tracking, such time-based calculations ensure optimized routing and enhance operational efficiency.
 In the world of asset trackers or vehicle tracking, these calculations are indispensable.
 They help reduce fuel costs and ensure fleet safety by providing real-time data.